 - Ditch those resource spreadsheets which are slowing you down and driving you crazy.

-- Assign and re-assign marketing resources with easy-to-use tools so that you can get back to your creative work.
+- Assign and re-assign marketing materials with easy-to-use tools so that you can get back to your creative work.

 - All approved users have full visibility over resource allocations and projects at all times, so everyone can plan their work better.

-- Inbuilt approval workflow and proofing tools mean that your marketing resources aren’t in a constant cycle of never-ending artwork changes.
+- Inbuilt approval workflow and proofing tools mean that your marketing assets aren’t in a constant cycle of never-ending artwork changes.

-- Time tracking features enable you to plan resources for future projects more accurately.
+- Time tracking features enable you to plan for future projects more accurately.

-- An audit trail of work means that you keep your resources accountable for the work they do.
+- An audit trail of work means that you keep your team accountable for the work they do.

 - An inbuilt DAM feature ensures that your resources aren’t wasting time trying to locate lost assets.